 To see an enlarged image of the thumbnail image, just click on it, wait and view.

-This print was made from a digital scan of drawing #726 from my sketch book # 4.
-These drawings span a period of over 30 years, starting in 1971, representing over 600 individual drawings.
+The 25" x 17" prints below are made by digitally scanning graphite drawings from my sketch books.
+The drawings span a period of over 30 years, starting in 1971 continuing through today and representing over 1000 individual drawings.

-After scanning the drawing, the image was manipulated to create the color.
+After scanning, the image is manipulated to enhance the color hidden with in the scan.
 Every RGB (red/green/blue) scan contains hidden colors.
-By using 'paint' software like Adobe's "PhotoShop" or Corel's Photopaint, these colors can be revealed and manipulated.
+By using 'paint' software similar to Adobe's PhotoShop or Corel's Photopaint, these colors can be revealed, manipulated and enhanced by adding additional colors.

-After the digital manipulation is complete a limited print run of ten signed prints is produced using the latest high resolution "Geclee" (a fancy way to say 'inkjet') print process.
+After the digital manipulation is complete a limited print run of ten signed prints is produced using the latest high resolution "Giclée" (a fancy way to say inkjet) print process.
 The inks used are light fast and permanent up to 200 years

 CGI, electronic image